 An idol is abominable because of the demonic reality behind it inspiring lawlessness and abominations (1 Ki.
 11:5; 2 Ki.
 23:24; Ez.
 20:7-8; 1 Cor.
 10:19-20; Dt.
 32:17; Lev.
 17:7).

-The wing is “of abominations”, therefore built and powered by demons, the god of forces (fortresses) which allow him to act against the strongest fortifications of his enemies:
+The wing is “of abominations”, powered by fallen angel technology, i.e., spiritism.
+The “god of forces” who empowers him to act against the strongest fortifications of his enemies:

 38 But in his estate shall he honour the God of forces: and a god whom his fathers knew not shall he honour with gold, and silver, and with precious stones, and pleasant things.